-Created in 1987, the HRC—as a hub of collaborative inquiry—has been engaged in a process of renewal and re-formation led by its faculty council, comprised of colleagues from a range of departments, centers and interdisciplinary programs, and by the School of Humanities dean and associate deans.
+Created in 1987 as the Center for the Study of Cultures, the HRC—as a hub of collaborative inquiry—has been engaged in a process of renewal and re-formation led by its faculty council, comprised of colleagues from a range of departments, centers and interdisciplinary programs, and by the School of Humanities dean and associate deans.

 The new HRC aims to shape and support research and engagement practices that are locally rooted and globally linked.
 The HRC is actively engaged with the Consortium of Humanities Centers and Institutes (CHCI), connecting Rice to national and global humanities initiatives.